 From planning that holiday itinerary to packing enough clothes to tide you over for two weeks, there's a lot to consider – and it's no surprise that many of us stuggle to switch off on the first day of a vacation.

 To help you clock out and make the most of your down-time this summer, check out our top tips for planning ahead and taking the stress out of heading off on your vacation.

 don't leave everything until the airport

 Make sure you keep all your documents in one place with a passport holder so you're not scrambling around with sheets of paper at the check in desk.
 Or, to avoid any unexpected and extra costs, weigh your luggage before you head off with these luggage scales.

-Apps can make exploring a new country less stressful, be it a travel app, language translator, money converter or a health app.
-Smartertravel.com offers an ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will make sure you don't forget must-haves like adaptors and toothbrushes.
+Apps and websites can make exploring a new country much more manageable, be it a travel tips site, language translator, money converter or a health app.
+Smartertravel's ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will make sure you don't forget must-haves like adaptors and toothbrushes.

 Throw these handy extras in your case to save space and keep your stress levels to a minimum: